notChewy1324/notChewy1324/README.md

-# Hi there 👋
+# Hi there 🚀

 ### My name is Cameron Garrison.
 I'm currently majoring in Computer Science B.S.

-I plan on working on two different projects this semester.
+#### I plan on working on two different projects this semester.
 <ul>
   <li>The first one will be a fun program like running sl or cmatrix in a cli.</li>
   <li>The other one will be my own custom version of a themed Arch-Linux distro.<ul>
-      <li>The other one will be my own custom version of a themed Arch-Linux distro.
-This will be something along the lines of a meme OS that is built on Arch Linux.
+      <li>This will be something along the lines of a meme OS that is built on Arch Linux.
 Similar to other projetcs like AmogOS or TempleOS.</li>
     </ul>
   </li>
 </ul>